DinoChiesa/apigee-proxy-generator/README.md

 result is an actual proxy bundle, with all the template fields "filled in" by the configuration or profile information.

+## Limitations

+This works only on Apigee X.  It takes advantage of the GoogleAuthentication feature that is available only in Apigee X.

 ## Templating via lodash

 A simple "template" approach might be to fill in marker fields with values from